 Clinical differentiation between upper and lower UTI is impossible in many patients, and testing is not usually advisable.
 When the patient has high fever, costovertebral angle tenderness, and gross pyuria with casts, pyelonephritis is highly likely.
 The best noninvasive technique for differentiating bladder from kidney infection appears to be the response to a short course of antibiotic therapy.
 If the urine has not cleared after 3 days of treatment, pyelonephritis should be sought.

 Symptoms similar to those of cystitis and urethritis can occur in patients with vaginitis, which may cause dysuria due to the passage of urine across inflamed labia.
-Vaginitis can often be distinguished by the presence of vaginal discharge, vaginal odor, and dyspareunia (see Overview of Vaginitis).
+Vaginitis can often be distinguished by the presence of vaginal discharge, vaginal odor, and dyspareunia (see page Overview of Vaginitis).

 Seriously ill patients require evaluation for sepsis, typically with CBC, electrolytes, lactate, BUN, creatinine, and blood cultures.
-Patients with abdominal pain or tenderness are evaluated for other causes of an acute abdomen (see Acute Abdominal Pain).
+Patients with abdominal pain or tenderness are evaluated for other causes of an acute abdomen (see page Acute Abdominal Pain).

-Patients who have dysuria/pyuria but no bacteriuria should have testing for an STD, typically using nucleic acid-based testing of swabs from the urethra and cervix (see Chlamydial, Mycoplasmal, and Ureaplasmal Mucosal Infections : Diagnosis).
+Patients who have dysuria/pyuria but no bacteriuria should have testing for an STD, typically using nucleic acid-based testing of swabs from the urethra and cervix (see page Chlamydial, Mycoplasmal, and Ureaplasmal Mucosal Infections : Diagnosis).

 Most adults do not require assessment for structural abnormalities unless the following occur: